In the United States, many people eat too much and expend too little energy. But do you know how bad it’s gotten?

 If you enjoy helping people meet their weight loss goals, there are lots of options for starting your own home-based business.
 With the right training and tools, you can reap the financial rewards of this ever-growing industry and have a career that is rewarding as well.

 Studies have shown if you like this blog post — you will also love the following articles.

 - Get Paid to Lose Weight and Be Healthy

 - 4 Tips For Starting Your Home-Based Fitness Business

-Juliana Weiss-Roessler is a freelance (and work at home!) writer who enjoys covering the topics of exercise, meal delivery, and other weight loss options.
+Juliana Weiss-Roessler is a freelance (and work-at-home) writer who enjoys covering the topics of exercise, meal delivery, and other weight loss options.
 She is also a contributor to Weight Loss Triumph, a website where you can find Nutrisystem coupons and discount deals.
-Together with her husband Josh, she runs Weiss-Roessler Writing, a company which provides blogs, articles, press releases, web copy, and other content marketing needs for businesses and individuals, including lawyers, doctors, entrepreneurs, therapists, energy providers, technology companies, jewelers, and business consultants.
+Together with her husband Josh, she runs Weiss-Roessler Writing.
+The company provides blogs, articles, press releases, web copy, and other content marketing needs for businesses and individuals.
+Clients include lawyers, doctors, entrepreneurs, therapists, energy providers, technology companies, jewelers, and business consultants.